JackEAllen/Update_Submodule_Action_Template/README.md

 Otherwise, I suggest one of the two other possible integrations:
 1. Convert this workflow to a GitHub app and use the app to update the submodule.
 This will allow you to use a GitHub app token instead of a personal access token.
 [SEE HERE](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps) for more details on GitHub apps.
 2. Adapt this workflow to be used by an alternative CI/CD tool such as [Jenkins](https://www.jenkins.io/doc/tutorials/) or [Travis CI](https://docs.travis-ci.com/user/tutorial/).
+This should be relatively straight forward as both tools can be used using yaml similarly to GitHub actions.

 ---